Royal Rajasthan

 A countryside drive takes us to Ranthambore, the former hunting ground of the Maharajas of Jaipur.
 Ranthambore National Park lies at the edge of a plateau and is bounded to the north by the Banas River and to the south by the Chambal River.
 There are several lakes in the park.
 It is named for the historic Ranthambhore Fort*, which lies within the national park.
 The rugged terrain and the dense deciduous forests are major features of this national park, which has among the largest and most diverse collection of wildlife species in India.
 In the afternoon we take a safari through the National Park, where we encounter a variety of mammals, including tigers.
 About 150 bird species have their habitat here and in winter a variety of migratory birds can be seen.

-A leisurely drive to Pushkar, a bewitching little town on the edge of the desert, with temples, bathing Ghats, onion domes and chalk-coloured buildings clustering around its holy lake, said to have appeared when Brahma dropped a lotus flower.
-The lake is an important pilgrimage centre and we shall see many pilgrims and Sadhus, Hindu holy men.
-We visit the famous Lord Brahma Temple, one of the few temples in the world dedicated to this deity.
-Evening we walk through the town and meet the folks.
+A leisurely drive to Pushkar the bewitching little town on the edge of the desert.
+Pushkar is famous for its temples, bathing Ghats, onion domes and chalk-coloured buildings clustering around its holy lake, said to have appeared when Brahma dropped a lotus flower.
+The lake is an important pilgrimage centre and we shall see many pilgrims and Sadhus, (Hindu holy men).
+We visit the famous Lord Brahma Temple one of the few temples in the world dedicated to this deity.
+Evening, we walk through the town and meet local folks.

-A fascinating countryside as we drive through Rajasthan to Udaipur.
-Rajasthan literally means “the land of the Rajas” and we notice that still.
+Enjoy superb countryside views as we journey through Rajasthan to the city of lakes, Udaipur.
+Rajasthan literally means “the land of the Rajas” and the region’s royal heritage is still readily apparent.
 Udaipur was the historic capital of the former kingdom of Mewar and no other city in Rajasthan is quite as romantic.
-Misty ochre-shadowed hills and pale, intricate buildings encircle shimmering Lake Pichhola.
-On arrival we check in our hotel.
-Balance of the day is free.
+Centred around the shimmering Lake Pichhola, Udaipur offers beautifully intricate buildings set amid misty, rolling hills.
+It is also famous for the Lake Palace Hotel built as a palace on the lake and later turned into a deluxe hotel.
+On arrival, we check in to our hotel.
+Evening free to enjoy a walk and feel the city.

-Our yet another interesting day starts with a visit to the enchanting City Palace, which overlooks the Lake Palace located in the blue waters of Lake Pichhola.
+Our fascinating exploration of Udaipur starts with a visit to the enchanting City Palace, which overlooks the Lake Palace located in the blue waters of Lake Pichola.
 The palace features several architectural and artistic treasures, such as the stunning peacock mosaics in the Mor Chowk and the murals of the Bhim Vilas Palace.
-We then visit the Jagdish Temple, to view some remarkable friezes dating back to 1651.
-Next, we explore Fateh Sagar Lake and Saheliyon Ki Bari, the Garden of Maids.
+At the Jagdish Temple we view some remarkable friezes dating back to 1651.
+Next we explore Fateh Sagar Lake and Saheliyon Ki Bari, the Garden of Maids.
+Our tour of the romantic city of Udaipur ends with a boat ride on Lake Pichola, sailing past the picturesque Ghats and palaces visiting Jag Mandir, a 17th century palace built on an island in the middle of the glistening lake.
+The palace was used by the royal family as a summer resort.

-After breakfast we drive to Jodhpur.
-On arrival, we check in our Hotel.
-In the afternoon we visit Mehrangarh Fort, one of the largest forts in India.
+After breakfast we drive to Jodhpur, also known as the Blue City for the blue colours that decorate many of its heritage buildings.
+On arrival, we check in to our hotel.
+In the afternoon, we visit Mehrangarh Fort, one of the largest forts in India.
 The fort is situated 400 feet (122 m) above the city and is enclosed by imposing thick walls.
-Inside its boundaries there are several palaces known for their intricate carvings and expansive courtyards.
+Inside its boundaries, there are several palaces known for their intricate carvings and expansive courtyards.
 We enter through the Gate of Victory (Jaipal) and explore the series of courtyards and palaces decorated with beautiful terracotta lattice work.
 The museum in the fort has one of the best collections of the splendid trappings of Indian royalty, including some amazing elephant’s howdahs (essential for glittering processions), miniature paintings and the inevitable Rajput armory and ephemera from ivory inlaid ladies dumbbells to camel bone carpet weights.
 Later we visit Jaswant Thada, a white marble memorial to Maharaja Jaswant Singh II with an array of whimsical domes.